Leeds Beckett University - City Campus,

 About

-Kavyta's teaching cuts across undergraduate and postgraduate levels and she teaches on Education Studies degrees, as well as contributing to undergraduate, masters, and doctoral degree supervision.
-Her writing and research interests lie in intersectional ways of thinking through race, gender and identity across multiple areas.
-Her work, so far, has also been on unpacking discourses of representation, anti-racism and South Asian identities in education, cultural industries (comedy, graphic novels, museums) and more recently green spaces.
+Kavyta's teaching cuts across undergraduate and postgraduate levels on Education Studies degrees, and she contributes to undergraduate, Masters and doctoral supervision.
+Her writing and research interests lie in intersectional ways of thinking through race, gender and identity.
+Her work examines discourses of representation, anti-racism and South Asian identities across education and cultural industries (comedy, graphic novels, museums), and increasingly engages green spaces and environmental justice.
+Her current research develops comics and graphic novels as tools for building racial literacy and decolonial pedagogy in educational settings.

-She is influenced by anti-racist pedagogies and decoloniality as a theoretical framework to examine South Asian representation.
+Her scholarship is grounded in anti-racist pedagogies and decoloniality as a theoretical framework.

 Degrees